ADA-GWU/2024-a1-db-migration-Shafiga2000/README.md

 Before beginning with the migration, make sure that the correct tables have been established in your database.
 Complete these steps:<br>
 1.In the terminal or command prompt, run the following command:  \i  path/to/creation_insert_tables.sql <br>
 2.Replace path/to/creation_insert_tables.sql with the actual path to the SQL script that generates and adds data into the specified tables.<br>
 This command runs the SQL script, which creates and fills all required tables.
-For example:<br>
+Example from my system:<br>
 \i  C:/Users/gsrus/Desktop/University/creation_insert_tables.sql

 <h3>Running Migration and Rollback Scripts</h3>